egrieco/statical/README.md

 - Reads `*.ics` files or live calendar feeds
   - Caches live calendar feeds
-  - Cache timeout is configurable (defalut is 1 day)
+  - Cache timeout is configurable (default is 1 day)
   - Allows cookies to be specified to enable downloading of calendar feeds that require login
 - Does NOT require contributors to create a new login.
 Just add their calendar feed to the config file.
 - Can be run manually on your personal machine or setup on a Cron job, Git hook, or Continuous Integration (CI) pipeline